-Here are some ways to make yourself more getting-screwed-proof:
+Here are some ways to avoid single points of failure:

 - DNS hosting is really useful.
 I use EasyDNS.
 It costs slightly more than letting your web hosting company handle DNS, but having the option to cut them out instantly if something goes wrong is essential.